 Ever since we started buying trip insurance we’ve gotten it from InsureMyTrip.com.
 Brunette found them early on and liked that they sell over 300 plans from over 25 companies and you can easily compare the policies online.
 Better yet you can call and speak to a friendly and knowledgeable human.
 We always end up calling.

-This week InsureMyTrip.com offered to comp us on the insurance for our upcoming trip if we would write about the process and we thought that was a great idea!
-So today we spent time on the phone with Gail, travel insurance rockstar, picking the best policy for our particular circumstances.
+InsureMyTrip.com offered to comp us on the insurance for an upcoming trip if we would write about the process and we thought that was a great idea!
+So we spent time on the phone with Gail, travel insurance rockstar, picking the best policy for our particular circumstances.

 What everyone needs to know and consider: